coopengo/trytond/doc/ref/models/models.rst

 .. attribute:: DictSchemaMixin.help

-    The definition of the :class:`trytond.model.fields.Char` field for the help of the key.
+    The definition of the :class:`trytond.model.fields.Char` field used as the help text for the key.

 .. attribute:: DictSchemaMixin.type\_